-Arper 2018 by Clase bcn11 July,2018
+Arper 2018 by Clase bcn

-Opinion by Richard Baird
+Opinion by Richard Baird Posted 11 July 2018

 Arper is an Italian furniture company producing chairs, tables and furnishings for community, work and home spaces.
 They seek an elegant resolution of function, form and finish which is founded on a total design philosophy that covers design, production and long-term impact.
 Arper commissioned Spanish studio Clase bcn to develop and design a new on and offline graphic identity for all their 2018 communications and promotional materials.
-These included catalogues, notebooks, press packs and tote bags, and were complemented by distinctive art direction and newsprint.
+These included catalogues, notebooks, press packs and tote bags, were complemented by distinctive art direction and newsprint.
 These draw on and add to the essential forms and colours of Arper’s Salone del Mobile stand designed by MAIO Architects.

-The opportunity and confidence to reconfigure graphic identity, to be able to remain very much rooted in the present through reinvention, to continue to surprise and delight, is strategically a useful tool.
+The opportunity and confidence to reconfigure graphic identity, to be able to remain very much rooted in the present through reinvention, to continue to surprise and delight is strategically a useful tool.
 Brand philosophy serves as the foundational component, expressed in new ways, materially and graphically each year across print, environment and digital contexts.
 This year, a carnival of solid colour and simple form sit alongside unusual art direction, texture-focused monochromatic newsprint and photography and words within space.

-Macro–Texture, art and craft is layered in through compelling art direction, tied to the abstraction of print through colour, and in the contrasting monochromatic approach to newsprint.
-In the absence of colour, Newsprint serves to draws the eye to finer material texture and intersections yet connects back to the colour blocking in the proportionality and arrangement of image and text.
+Texture, art and craft is layered in through compelling art direction, tied to the abstraction of print through colour, and in the contrasting monochromatic approach to newsprint.
+In the absence of colour, Newsprint serves to draw the eye to finer material texture and intersections yet connects back to the colour blocking in the proportionality and arrangement of image and text.
 Where you might see these details resolved into a singular gesture, replicated across all touch points, here there is a sensitivity to the different modes of communication.
 They are linked by either colour or form, but find variety and sophistication in the differencing contexts.

-Micro–Text finds a useful balance of commonality and difference; a commonality in geometry and a difference in weighting.
+Text, set in Futura, finds a useful balance of commonality and difference; a commonality in geometry and a difference in weighting.
 It is an essential and observable continuity throughout, in print, online and within space, offering a finer counterpoint to solid blocks of colour and the heavier lowercase Arper wordmark.